rahulyhg/AstroLib-6/README.md

 # AstroLib
 Some classes for astronomical calculations.
-Work in progress.
+Work in progress; to be used in Unity.